The Wizard Nebula in Cepheus

 • Distance: 7000 light-years from Earth

-A goto mount such as the Orion Sirius EQ-G can make locating dim nebulae such as this one a lot easier.
+A GoTo equatorial telescope mount such as the ZWO AM5 can make locating dim nebulae such as this one a lot easier.
 After a quick star alignment procedure, you simply need to punch in the object name on the hand controller.
-I have become spoiled with this ability since purchasing my first goto mount years ago.
+I have become spoiled with this ability since purchasing my first Goto mount years ago.

 I later revisited the Wizard Nebula using a larger telescope, and a more sensitive deep sky imaging camera.
 I also began to incorporate narrowband Ha data was added to further increase the details in this object.